Inside: How to Make a Simple Baby Quilt

 One thing the pattern calls for is rounding the corners.
 I didn’t do this because I knew I would be binding the quilt.
 In hindsight, I wish I had rounded the corners because I think it would’ve made the quilt look more like a baby quilt.
 I was so focused on my HST’s that I let that override my “it’s for a baby” thinking.

-The kit comes with the fabric backing and I had a piece of lime green fabric that was perfect for the binding.
+I used a single piece of fabric for the backing which makes it that much faster to assemble.
 I think the colors are ideal for a baby girl.

-And that makes it a real win for this sewist.
+And that makes it a real win for this beginner quilter.

 Simplified Quilt Basting